Understanding Roth 401k And Its Benefits

-The Real Difference Between Roth versus Traditional
+The Real Difference Between Roth and Traditional IRAs

 There is a limit which is set by the IRS every year for both Roth and Traditional IRA accounts.
 The current IRA contribution limits for those under 50 is $5,000 and for those over 50 it is $6,000.
 This allows for what is called a catch up.
 What is important in making the decision between the two is mainly one thing: What is your current tax rate and what tax rate you expect to pay in when you withdraw the money.
 If the tax rate is higher now you should contribute to the Traditional IRA.
 If the tax rate is expected to be higher when you withdraw you should contribute to the Roth IRA.